AdarshMallick86/StepWise-E-commerce-Website-Using-PHP-MySQL-main/README.md

 5. Enjoy a seamless shopping experience!

 ## Contributing
 Contributions are welcome!
-If you find issues or want to enhance the project, feel free to submit a pull request.
+If you find issues or want to enhance the project, feel free to submit a pull request......